Kuuplaio/api-documentation/source/index.html.md

-user_agent | no | The [user agent](https://en.wikipedia.org/wiki/User_agent) string of the device triggering the conversion event. device_id | no | The [device ID](https://en.wikipedia.org/wiki/Unique_Device_Identification) of the device triggering the conversion event. referrer_url | no | The url the user was coming redirect from to the specific app click_time | no | The time (Y-m-d:h:i:s) the attributed click took place conversion_time | no | The time (Y-m-d:h:i:s) the conversion event took place bundle_id | no | The bundle id of the specific app in the app store
+user_agent | no | The [user agent](https://en.wikipedia.org/wiki/User_agent) string of the device triggering the conversion event. device_id | no | The [device ID](https://en.wikipedia.org/wiki/Unique_Device_Identification) of the device triggering the conversion event. referrer_url | no | The url the user was coming redirect from to the specific app source_id | no | The unique identiefier of the source in the client system click_time | no | The time (Y-m-d:h:i:s) the attributed click took place conversion_time | no | The time (Y-m-d:h:i:s) the conversion event took place bundle_id | no | The bundle id of the specific app in the app store